Is therapy really necessary? I can usually handle my problems.

 - Effective and proven techniques along with practical guidance

-Medication works best in conjuction with therapy.
+Medication works best in conjunction with therapy.
 It is well established that the long-term solution to mental, emotional and relationship problems and the pain they cause cannot be solved solely by medication.
 Rather than just treating the symptom, therapy addresses the cause of our distress and the behavior patterns that curb our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.

 Do you accept insurance?
 How does insurance work?